Summer’s nearly here, and that means bugs are everywhere. Though we tend to think of many of them as pests, insects are essential to our ecosystems.

 Notice: This post contains affiliate links.
 To learn more, read our Disclaimer Here.

-From ants to fireflies and everything in between, you’re sure to find an interesting insect craft to make!
+From ants to butterflies and everything in between, you’re sure to find an interesting insect craft to make!

 Make one of these fun bee crafts with your busy little bees.
 Use the crafts as a springboard for discussion about the critical role bees play in pollination.